 Prior to her work at MHA, Nancy held several senior positions within the finance and insurance industries.
 She is an MBA graduate of Western New England College and holds a Bachelor of Science degree in Business from Northeastern University, both with high honors.

-Michael E. Sroczynski, Esq., Vice President, Government Advocacy
+Michael E. Sroczynski, Esq., Senior Vice President, Government Advocacy

 Michael Sroczynski, Vice President of Government Advocacy, oversees state and federal government outreach efforts for MHA.
 He is responsible for the strategic direction and management of the association’s efforts before the legislative and executive branch of government and is an active participant in numerous statewide business, healthcare and advocacy coalitions and partnerships.

 Mike joined MHA in 1999 and has been a leading advocate for the hospital community throughout the state and federal healthcare reform efforts.
 Prior to joining MHA, he served as legislative counsel in the Massachusetts State Senate.

 A long-time member of the board of directors of the Massachusetts Health Council, Mike currently serves as president of the organization.
-He also serves of the board of directors of the Vision Coalition Massachusetts and is a former board member of the Massachusetts Center for Nursing.
+He also serves on the board of directors of the Vision Coalition Massachusetts and is a former board member of the Massachusetts Center for Nursing.
 He also served as a gubernatorial appointment to the state's Healthcare Workforce Advisory Council from 2009-14.

 Mike is a graduate of Syracuse University College of Law and the Whitman School of Business at Syracuse University.
 He has been a member of the Massachusetts bar since 1996 and is an active member of the Boston Bar Association.